Denisov21/Popup-menu-extension/README.md

 #Extension installation:

-To install latest release of `Popup-menu-extension` use the built-in Brackets Extension Manager which downloads the extension from the [extension registry](https://brackets-registry.aboutweb.com/).
+To install latest release of `Pop-up Menu Brackets` use the built-in Brackets Extension Manager which downloads the extension from the [extension registry](https://brackets-registry.aboutweb.com/).

 # Help wanted